 This group is a safe and confidential space for racialized students to connect and share.
-The intention of this group is to create a sense of community and collective healing space for us to bring—and show—our love, care, kindness, compassion, cultural practices and knowledge to support each other and take care of what happens within ourselves as we navigate our racialized experiences.
+Its intention is to create a sense of community and collective healing space for us to bring, and show, our love, care, kindness, compassion, cultural practices, and knowledge to support each other and take care of what happens within ourselves as we navigate our racialized experiences.

 Though our identities and experiences may bring different perspectives, the intention of this space is to listen and support each other.
 Together we will explore strategies to reconnect and strengthen resources for our wounds to begin healing.
 Session topics vary and take place on Zoom.